Neilah7/Ghanili/README.md

 # How does it works
-We used Xcode and sketch to make an app that supports localisation in three languages, we made sure that our app supports built in accessibility by apple to make it feel like home
+We used Xcode and sketch to make an app that supports localisation in three languages(arabic, english, french), we made sure that our app supports built in accessibility by apple to make it feel like home

 ## Design